Asymmetric Neutrino Emission from Magnetized Proto-Neutron Star Matter including Hyperons in Relativistic Mean Field Theory: Introduction

+Hot and dense hadronic matter is a topic of considerable current interest in nuclear and particle physics as well as astrophysics because of its associated exotic phenomena.
+In particular, many studies have addressed the possible exotic phases of high density matter.
+Neutron stars are thought to be the most realistic possible sites to study the physics of high density matter.
+For example, the possible existence of an anti-kaon condensation in neutron stars has been suggested \cite{kn86}, and the possible implications for its astrophysical phenomena have been widely discussed \cite{lbm95,t95,l96,pb97}.

+These discussions, however, heavily depend upon the nuclear-matter equation of state (EOS), which governs both the static and dynamic properties of neutron stars.
+Hence, many papers \cite{tpl94,K-con,fmmt96,g01,bb94,p00,ty99,ny07} have been devoted to the study of the neutron-star EOS.
+In particular, the thermal evolution of neutron stars by neutrino emission is a topic of considerable interest \cite{bkpp88,t88,fmtt94,pb90,t98,yakolov01,ny09} regarding the dynamical evolution of neutron stars.
+For example, Reddy {\it et al.} \cite{rml98} studied neutrino propagation in proto-neutron stars (PNSs) as a means to examine the hyperon phase in the high density region.

-The magnetic field is presumed to play an important role in many astrophysical phenomena.
-Especially after the discovery of asymmetry in supernova (SN) remnants, pulsar kicks~\cite{lyne94}, and magnetars~\cite{pac92,mag3}, strong magnetic field seems to hold the key to a still unresolved mechanism of non-spherical SN explosion and also to an unknown origin of required natal velocity~\cite{rothchild94} that the proto-neutron star receives at its birth.
-Although several post-collapse instabilities were studied as a possible source to trigger a non-spherical explosion leading eventually to the pulsar kicks, the unknown origin of global initial asymmetric perturbations and the uncertainties folded in the numerical simulations make this possibility unclear~\cite{burrows06,marek09}.
-Another viable candidate is an asymmetric neutrino emission which emerges from parity violation in weak interaction~\cite{vilenkin95,horowitz98} or an asymmetric distribution of the magnetic field~\cite{bisnovat93} in strongly magnetized proto-neutron stars.
-Recent theoretical calculations~\cite{arras99,lai98} have suggested that even $\sim$1\% asymmetry in neutrino emission out of total neutrino luminosity $\sim 10^{53}$ ergs might be enough to explain the observed pulsar kick velocity.
+On the other hand, since the discovery of magnetars \cite{pac92,mag3}, magnetic fields are thought to play an important role in many astrophysical phenomena such as the development of asymmetry in supernova (SN) remnants.
+Indeed, strong magnetic fields turn out to be a crucial ingredient for the still poorly understood mechanism to produce non-spherical SN explosions, pulsar kicks~\cite{lyne94}, i.e. the high velocity~\cite{rothchild94} that some PNSs receive at birth.

+Although several post-collapse instabilities have been studied as a possible source of non-spherical explosions and pulsar kicks, the unknown origin of the initial asymmetric perturbations and the uncertainties in the numerical simulations make this possibility difficult to unambiguously verify~\cite{burrows06,marek09}.
+Another viable candidate is the possibility of asymmetric neutrino emission either as a result of parity violation in the weak interaction~\cite{vilenkin95,horowitz98} or as a result of an asymmetric magnetic field~\cite{bisnovat93} in strongly magnetized PNSs.
-However, their underlying neutron star model is too primitive although both static and dynamic properties of the neutron-star matter at high temperature and high density have been studied very precisely~\cite{bb94,pb97,g01} by including, for example, exotic phase of strangeness condensation~\cite{kn86,K-con,bkpp88}, nucleon superfluidity~\cite{pb90}, rotation-powered thermal evolution~\cite{t98}, quark-hadron phase transition~\cite{ny09}, etc. Reddy et al.~\cite{rml98} studied also the neutrino propagation in the proto-neutron star matter including hyperons.
-Unfortunately, however, these sophisticated theoretical models of high-density hadronic matter did not include the effects of strong magnetic field.
-Although Lai and his collaborators~\cite{arras99,lai98} studied the effects of magnetic field on the asymmetric neutrino emission, neutrino-nucleon scattering processes were calculated in non-relativistic framework~\cite{arras99}.